iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Convex Function is Locally Lipschitz.md

 **Remarks**

-The generality of the lemma is kept by treating the points and the gradient of functions at any 2 points using euclidean inner product.
+* The generality of the lemma is kept by treating the points and the gradient of functions at any 2 points using euclidean inner product.

-Note, the upper boundedness depends on the point we choose, but nontheless it's bounded for points $x_1, x_2\in \text{int}\circ\text{dom}(f)$.
+* Note, the upper boundedness depends on the point we choose, but nontheless it's bounded for points $x_1, x_2\in \text{int}\circ\text{dom}(f)$.
 In addition, one can choose the subgradient and $t$ to minimize the bound.

-I feel like the subgradient in the middle $x_t$ dotted with vector $x_2 - x_1$ might always be between $x_1, x_2$ dotted with that same vector, because it's evident when you draw it out, the slope in the middle on the line segment should be in between the slow of the boundary point if the function is convex.
+* I feel like the subgradient in the middle $x_t$ dotted with vector $x_2 - x_1$ might always be between $x_1, x_2$ dotted with that same vector, because it's evident when you draw it out, the slope in the middle on the line segment should be in between the slow of the boundary point if the function is convex.
+	* In reply to this, it's indeed true and it's part of the monotone properties of convex subdifferential operator, see [[Monotonicity of Subgradient on a Line]] for more information.

 **Comments**

 I made the proof myself I don't know how legit it is.

-**Proof 2**
+**Proof 2**:

 Choose any line segment $[x_1, x_2]\in \text{int}\circ\text{dom}(f)$, then consider the subgradient $v_1\in \partial [f](x_1), v_2 \in \partial[f](x_2)$, we have: